nspcc-dev/neofs-s3-gw/docs/configuration.md

 It can also provide TLS interface for its users, just specify paths to the key and certificate files via `--tls.key_file` and `--tls.cert_file` parameters.
-Note that using these options makes gateway TLS-only, if you need to serve both TLS and plain text you either have to run two gateway instances or use some external redirecting solution.
+Note that using these options makes gateway TLS-only.
+If you need to serve both TLS and plain text, you either have to run two gateway instances or use some external redirecting solution.

 Example to bind to `192.168.130.130:443` and serve TLS there (keys and nodes are